npetrovski/l2js-client/README.md

 Packets are written as an array of bytes:

 1. Write 1 byte of packet type, for example, 0x00
-2. We form and add the contents of the package (session ID, server version, keys, zero byte of Blowfish key end, etc.)
+2. We form and add the contents of the package (session ID, server version, keys, zero-byte of Blowfish key end, etc.)
 3. We calculate the checksum for the current byte array
 4. We achieve the length of the current byte array with zero bytes up to a multiple of 8
 5. Add the checksum to the array